LIPS-scheme/lips/docs/docs/lips/intro.md

 There are two legacy macros that are still part of LIPS, but you don't need them most of the time.

-* `.` - dot function was a first way to interact with JavaScript it allowed to get property from an object:
+* `.` - dot function was a first way to interact with JavaScript, it allowed to get property from an object:

 ```scheme